Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Successful people are always looking for opportunities to help others.
-Unsuccessful people are always asking, 'What's in it for me?'"
+> "The more you take responsibility for your past and present, the more you are able to create the future you seek."
-> — **Brian Tracy**
+> — **Celestine Chua**

 ---